EvictionLab/eviction-lab-website/content/eviction-tracking/indiana.md

 # The geography of changes in eviction filings

 Indiana is divided into 92 counties.
-In each of those counties, we map the number of eviction filings over the last four weeks.
+In each of those counties, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.<sup>1</sup>

 1. Eviction filing data for Indiana were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.
 2. County breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.